udacity/create-your-own-adventure/Tibetan/History/Early History/Spiritual Kings.md

 The Tibetan Empire, which had achieved much in its few centuries of existence, had come to and end.
 Lang Darma is blamed for this chain of events, and has become one of the great villians of Tibetan history

-But then with the help of Mongolia King Kublai Khan, Next Golden Era of Spiritual Kingdom of [Dalai Lama](../Medeival\ history/
-Medieval\ History.md) began in 16th Century.
+But then with the help of Mongolia King Kublai Khan, Next Golden Era of Spiritual Kingdom of [Dalai Lama](Medeival\ history/ Medieval\ History.md) began in 16th Century.

 [home] (../../Tibet.md)